Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Versus Pincer-based Sweeps

-Since we wish the sweepers to have the lowest possible critical velocity, in \cite{francos2020search} we propose a different idea than same-direction sweeps for the search process.
-The idea is to have pairs of sweeping agents move out in opposite directions along the boundary of the evader region and sweep in a pincer movement rather than having a convoy of sweepers all moving in the same-direction along the boundary.

-Our method is readily applicable for any even number of sweepers.
+In \cite{francos2021tro} we proposed an alternative method for multi-agent sweep processes such that pairs of sweeping agents move out in opposite directions along the boundary of the evader region and sweep in a pincer movement rather than having a convoy of sweepers all moving in the same-direction along the boundary.
+The proposed method is applicable for any even number of sweepers.
 The sweepers are initially positioned in pairs back to back.
 One sweeper in the pair moves counter clockwise while the other sweeper in the pair moves clockwise.
-In case the search is planar, once the sweepers meet, i.e. their sensors are again superimposed at a meeting point, they switch the directions in which they move.
-For example, if the search if carried out by two sweepers, after the first sweep this switching point is located at $(0,-R_0)$.
+Once the sweepers meet, i.e. their sensors are again superimposed at a meeting point, they switch the directions in which they move.
 This changing of directions occurs every time a sweeper bumps into another.
 Each sweeper is responsible for an angular sector of the evader region that is proportional to the number of participating agents in the search.
-The search process can be viewed as a $2$ dimensional search in which the actual agents travel on a plane or as a $3$ dimensional search where the sweepers are drone like agents which fly over the evader area.
-In case the search is $3$ dimensional, where sweepers fly at different heights above the evader region, every time a sweeper is directly above another, they exchange the angular section they are responsible to sweep between them, and continue the search.
-The analysis of the two cases is exactly the same.
+Sweeping with a pincer-based search protocol eliminates the need to sweep additional areas to detect evaders from these additional "most dangerous points" since in pincer-based protocols the "most dangerous points" are now located at the tips of their sensors closest to the evader region's center.